 Does Tattoo Removal Hurt More Than Getting Tattooed?

 People have different levels of pain tolerance—and anxiety about pain—but laser tattoo removal feels less painful than getting tattooed.
 Many people compare the pain of tattoo removal to the discomfort caused by a sunburn.

 Does tattoo removal hurt more on some parts of the body than others?
 Absolutely.
 The parts of the body where the skin is closer to the bone are more sensitive to a tattoo needle, meaning they’re also more sensitive to a laser.
 One of Removery’s experienced technicians notes that getting a tattoo can feel like being licked by a cat’s rough tongue or being scratched with hot claws, depending on the tattoo’s location.

-How much does a tattoo hurt, compared to laser tattoo removal?
+How much does a tattoo hurt compared to laser tattoo removal?
 Laser removal doesn’t usually feel as painful as being scratched with hot claws, but certain spots on the body will feel more sensitive than others.
 Many people say it feels unpleasant but definitely not unbearable.
 You wouldn’t want to experience it all day, but for 10 or 15 minutes, most people find that it’s not a big deal.

-Tattoo Removal Pain Factors
+Painful Tattoo Removal Factors

 So, how painful is laser tattoo removal?
 That depends on several factors, such as: